tempor1s/dotfiles/README.md

 - `macos.zsh`: Customizations that should only be run on MacOS.
 - `antigen_bundles.zsh`: Define additional zsh plugins to include.
 Your theme selection should be set here as well (default is Staples).
 - `dircolors`: Define a custom dircolors file.
 Optional, falls back to system default.
-- `spin.zsh`: Customizations that should only be applied to Spin environments.
 - `custom.zsh`: Customizations that should apply everywhere.
 This is the LAST file loaded, so any conflicting changes made here will override any previous files.

 #### Custom install
 `personal/install.sh` is a special case.
 It is run as part of the `install.sh` script, and should be where you put